CURRICULA VITAE

 Ms. Joanna Clyde Findley lives in Mill Valley, California and guides the Foundation at the academic and clinical crossroads of psychology, art and neuroscience.
 Ms. Findlay is a practicing psychotherapist and Adjunct Professor of Art at the California Institute of Integral Studies.
 She publishes widely on the neurobiology of art, and maintains an active practice in art therapy, with clients from preschool age to mature adults.
 Joanna understands Innermost House as living myth, and its program of outreach as culturally therapeutic at a fundamental level of public experience.

-Dr. Charles Fracchia lived in San Francisco and advised the Foundation on San Francisco and California history, and on the great historical experiment of the West.
+Dr. Charles Fracchia, in memoriam, lived in San Francisco and advised the Foundation on San Francisco and California history, and on the great experiment of the Far West.
 Dr. Fracchia published many books on the history of San Francisco, was the Founder and Chairman of the San Francisco Historical Society and Museum, and was a Fellow of the California Historical Society.
 He taught at the City College of San Francisco, San Francisco State and the University of San Francisco.
 Dr. Fracchia understood the work of the Foundation as another chapter in California's search for the Ideal.

 Mr. Kody Grant (Pueblo of Isleta and Eastern Band of Cherokee Indians) lives in Richmond, Virginia and guides the Foundation in its relation to Native American history and present-day Indian nations.
 Mr. Grant is Tribal Liaison at the University of Virginia.
 He has served as cultural ambassador through a variety of Native institutions, including the Museum of the Cherokee People and Cherokee Historical Association, and most recently as Nation Builder and supervisor of the American Indian Initiative at the Colonial Williamsburg Foundation, where for eight years he co-led American Indian programming.